EL-Shellability and Noncrossing Partitions Associated with Well-Generated Complex Reflection Groups: Preliminaries

-However, we are not interested in the complete poset $(W,\leq_{T})$, but in certain intervals thereof.
+However, we are not interested in the whole poset $(W,\leq_{T})$, but in certain intervals thereof.
 To determine these intervals, we need some more notation.
 Denote by $V$ the complex vector space on which $W$ acts.
-A vector $v\in V$ is called \emph{regular} if it does not lie in one of the reflecting hyperplanes of $W$.
-If the eigenspace to an eigenvalue $\zeta$ of $w\in W$ contains a regular vector, $w$ is called \emph{$\zeta$-regular}.
-It follows from \cite{springer74regular}*{Theorem~4.2} that $\zeta$-regular elements that have the same order are conjugate to each other.
-Let $d_{n}$ be the largest degree of $W$ and let $\zeta$ be a primitive $d_{n}$-th root of unity.
-In this case, a $\zeta$-regular element $\gamma_{\zeta}\in W$ is called \emph{Coxeter element} and by \cite{springer74regular}*{Theorem~4.2(i)} has order $d_{n}$.
-Consider some other primitive $d_{n}$-th root of unity $\xi$, and some Coxeter element $\gamma_{\xi}\in W$ that is $\xi$-regular.
-Using a field isomorphism from $\mathbb{Q}[\zeta]$ to $\mathbb{Q}[\xi]$, we can establish a bijection between the conjugacy class of $\gamma_{\zeta}$ and the conjugacy class of $\gamma_{\xi}$.
-Hence, the Coxeter elements of a well-generated complex reflection group are conjugate up to isomorphism.
+A vector $\mathbf{v}\in V$ is called \alert{regular} if it does not lie in any of the reflecting hyperplanes of $W$.
+If the eigenspace to an eigenvalue $\zeta$ of $w\in W$ contains a regular vector, then $w$ is called \alert{$\zeta$-regular}, and the multiplicative order $d$ of $\zeta$ is called a \alert{regular number for $W$}.
+It follows from \cite{springer74regular}*{Theorem~4.2} that $\zeta$-regular elements form a single conjugacy class in $W$.

-It is shown in \cite{lehrer03invariant} that Coxeter elements exist only in well-generated complex reflection groups.
-If $\varepsilon$ denotes the identity of $W$ and $\gamma$ is a Coxeter element of $W$, the interval $[\varepsilon,\gamma]$ of $(W,\leq_{T})$ is called \emph{lattice of noncrossing partitions associated to $W$}, and we denote it by $NC_{W}$.
-Since Coxeter elements are conjugate up to isomorphism and the length function $\ell_{T}$ is invariant under conjugation, the lattice structure of $NC_{W}$ does not depend on a specific choice of Coxeter element.
-That $NC_{W}$ indeed is a lattice for every well-generated complex reflection group was shown in a series of papers \cites{bessis06non,brady01partial,brady02artin,brady05lattices}.
-It was also shown that this lattice has a number of beautiful properties: it is for instance atomic, graded, self-dual and complemented.
+It follows from \cite{lehrer99reflection}*{Theorem~C} that the largest degree, $d_{n}$, is a regular number for every well-generated complex reflection group.
+If $\zeta$ is a $d_{n}$-th root of unity, then we call a $\zeta$-regular element of order $d_{n}$ a \alert{Coxeter element of $W$}, see \cite{reiner14on}*{Definition~1.1}, provided that $W$ is well-generated.
+The largest degree of $W$ is then called the \alert{Coxeter number of $W$}, and we usually write $h$ instead of $d_{n}$.